immanencer/cosyworld8/docs/04-ai-models.md

-# AI Models in Moonstone Sanctum
+# Models in the Moonstone Sanctum

 ## Overview
 Moonstone Sanctum leverages multiple AI models to create unique and engaging experiences.
 Each model is carefully selected and categorized based on its capabilities and rarity.